lthms/soap.coffee-lthms/site/posts/CFTSpatialShell.md

 For a short week, I tried to address at many of the remaining issues and missing features that I was aware of.
-Then, I started to write [man pages](https://lthms.github.io/spatial-shell/spatial.1.html), which turned out to be the perfect opportunity to clean-up every clunkiness I could possibly found.
+Then, I started to write [man pages](https://lthms.github.io/spatial-shell/spatial.1.html), which turned out to be the perfect opportunity to clean up every clunkiness I could possibly find.

-I can’t help but finding the result rather nice and satisfying, and I hope you will enjoy it too!
+I can’t help but find the result rather nice and satisfying, and I hope you will enjoy it too!
 [Spatial Shell](https://github.com/lthms/spatial-shell) works on my machine, which means it will definitely break on yours.
 But this is where the fun lies, right?
 At this point, I definitely think the project is ready to fall into the hands of (motivated) alpha testers.

-Anyway, let me give a tour!
+Anyway, let me give you a tour!

 ## Spatial Model